 Leviticus 16:5-10 And he shall take from the congregation of the children of Israel two kids of the goats as a sin offering, and one ram as a burnt offering.
 Aaron shall offer the bull as a sin offering, which is for himself, and make atonement for himself and for his house.
 He shall take the two goats and present them before the Lord at the door of the tabernacle of meeting.
 Then Aaron shall cast lots for the two goats: one lot for the Lord and the other lot for the scapegoat.
 And Aaron shall bring the goat on which the Lord’s lot fell, and offer it as a sin offering.
 But the goat on which the lot fell to be the scapegoat shall be presented alive before the Lord, to make atonement upon it.

 The important word here is ‘atonement.’
 That is another one of those Hebrew words.
 This is kaphar and this word also means ‘to cover’ but it means ‘to cover over.’
 If you remember the sermons that I did on Noah, this was the same word when God told Noah to cover the ark with pitch.
-So it was a complete covering so nothing else can get in—no water could leak in and sink the ark.
+It was a complete covering so nothing else can get in—no water could leak in and sink the ark.
 This is the same sort of covering—to cover it completely—so that it will be truly covered.
 And so, in making Adam and Eve coverings, God was covering their shame and guilt from sin.
 This looks forward to His providing atonement or propitiation for sin for us—for our sins.

 If we go back to Genesis 3, we find that He made these tunics from skin, and obviously He means animal hides.
 He is not talking about human skin; He is talking about animals that He had to kill in order to get a skin from.